 Eventually, (but not before thousands of hectares of vines were ravaged) a “cure” was discovered.
 Vintners realized that grape vines native to America were resistant to the aphid and its subsequent disease, while European vines, which are genetically different, were still at high risk.
 Vintners ingeniously decided to plant American plants and then graft European grapevines to the American plant, making a “Franken-vine” of American roots and European vines and grapes.
 The result was a plant which produced European grapes but was resistant to the virus thanks to its American roots.

 The reinvention of Australian wine

 It would take almost a century before Australia recovered and regained its reputation as a quality wine producing region.
-After phylloxera, Australia primarily produced sweet, fortified wines, hardly any of which received acclaim.
-Thanks in part to a booming economy, a renewed social interest in wines and new wine technology, in the 1960s, a shift occurred in Australian wine making and the focus turned from fortified wines to the table wine which we all associate with the country.
-The shift was a successful one: Australia went from 1 million cases of table wine in 1960 to 85 million in 1999.
+After phylloxera, Australia primarily produced sweet, fortified wines (hardly any of which received acclaim).
+Thanks in part to a booming economy, a renewed social interest in wines, and new wine technology, in the 1960s, a shift occurred in Australian wine making and the focus turned from fortified wines to the table wine which we all associate with the country.
+The shift was a successful one: Australia went from producing 1 million cases of table wine in 1960 to 85 million in 1999.

 The wines of today’s Australia

 Phylloxera is not the only problem that has plagued the Australian wine industry.
 Overproduction, which has led to an overabundance of grapes and wines in the marketplace, is seeming to become a trend in Australian wines.
 In the late 1980s, governments sponsored growers to pull out their vines to overcome a glut of wine grapes.
-Low grape prices in 2005 and 2006 led to calls for another sponsored vine pull, and we are seeing this again during the 2010 and 2011 vintages.
-This last year, Australia experienced a massive drop in wine sales, which leaves some to believe that market needs an overhaul of some sort.
+Low grape prices in 2005 and 2006 led to calls for another sponsored vine pull, and we saw this again during the 2010 and 2011 vintages.
+In 2011, Australia experienced a massive drop in wine sales, which led some to believe that market needs an overhaul of some sort.